Use Azure AD groups to manage role assignments

 - By default, only Global Administrators and Privileged Role Administrators can manage the membership of a role-assignable group, but you can delegate the management of role-assignable groups by adding group owners.

-- RoleManagement.ReadWrite.All Microsoft Graph permission is required to be able to be able to manage the membership of such groups; Group.ReadWrite.All won't work.
+- RoleManagement.ReadWrite.All Microsoft Graph permission is required to be able to manage the membership of such groups; Group.ReadWrite.All won't work.

 - To prevent elevation of privilege, only a Privileged Authentication Administrator or a Global Administrator can change the credentials or reset MFA for members and owners of a role-assignable group.